ONLYOFFICE-QA/opencv_documents_comparer/README.md

 ```invoke odp-pptx --ls``` - To compare images by file names from the array in "config.py"

 ```invoke odp-pptx --cl``` - To compare images by file names from the clipboard

+### Commands for starting openers

+`invoke opener-docx` - To open docx with ms Word

+`invoke opener-xlsx` - To open xlsx with ms Excel

+`invoke opener-pptx` - To open docx with ms PP

+`invoke opener-ods` - To open ods with LibreOffice

+`invoke opener-odt` - To open odt with LibreOffice

+`invoke opener-odp` - To open odp with LibreOffice

+To check the opening of a particular conversion direction, add a flag with the source extension. example:

+`invoke opener-docx --doc` - Checking document opening after doc=>docx conversion